Testing out what the best paper type is for acrylic painting and what each can do for your art projects

 For the flow category, I’m referring to the creation of crisp, sharp lines and how difficult or easy it is to accomplish using a detail round brush.
 It turns out flow can vary slightly paper to paper.

-For the mm paper and watercolor paper, my paint was sucked into the paper and I noticed I was running out of paint ¾ of the way through.
+For the mixed media paper and watercolor paper, my paint was sucked into the paper and I noticed I was running out of paint ¾ of the way through.
 This means that I would need to reload my brush with more paint and water in order to ensure my lines stay smooth and clean.

 On the other hand, when I tested on my canvas papers, I noticed the paint did not get as readily absorbed into the paper, allowing me to keep my lines crisp without needing to reload as often.